 Nonprofits that fail to plan for the future are in for a rude awakening.
-Community foundations and other grantmakers—once seen as reliable sources of funding—are becoming increasingly selective about where their money goes.
-And they’re not interested in propping up organizations that refuse to take sustainability seriously.
+Community foundations and other grant makers (including the government)—once seen as reliable sources of funding—are becoming increasingly selective about where their money goes.
+And they’re not interested in propping up organizations that refuse to grow up.

 Why?
 Because too many nonprofits have become complacent.
 They rely on handouts instead of building real financial resilience.
 The data from the past five years is clear: transactional fundraising alone is not enough to sustain an organization long-term.
 If you’re only thinking about your next event, your next appeal, or your next grant cycle—rather than how your organization will be thriving a decade from now—why should funders invest in you?